kelseyhightower/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ## Verification

-The compute instances created in this tutorial will not have permission to complete this section.
 Run the following commands from the `jumpbox` machine.

 List the registered Kubernetes nodes: